Dumpster Placement Laws in San Jose: The Complete Guide

 This is one of the most common issues we see at Zebra Dumpsters.
 While this isn't a "city law," it is a strict operational requirement.

-• Warning: Do not plan to place dumpsters under low-hanging electrical wires, cable lines, tree branches, or building overhangs.
-If a driver cannot raise the bed safely, they will be forced to refuse delivery, likely resulting in a "dry run" fee.
+3. Warning: Do not plan to place dumpsters under low-hanging electrical wires, cable lines, tree branches, or building overhangs.
+If a driver cannot raise the bed safely, they will be forced to refuse delivery, likely resulting in a "dry run" fee of $100–$175 in the Bay Area.

 4. Protect Paved Surfaces